asbergest/asbergest.github.io/README.md

 - [Netflix](https://www.netflix.com/) - Horrible price, no more sharing,
    need VPN to access the majority.
    At least it does what I pay it to do, for the most part.
-  **Recommended Watches** : How to lose a guy in 10 days, Rebel Moon, Interstellar
+  **Recommended Watches** : How to lose a guy in 10 days, Logan Lucky, Interstellar